bbkane/bbkane.github.io/README.md

 # TODO

-- Get "view page source" on GitHub
+- Get "view page source" on GitHub - see https://tera.netlify.app/docs/#macros for macros
-- TELL PEOPLE TO EMAIL ME IF THEY LIKE MY BLOG POSTS!!
-- Get search working
 - turn root page into about me and link to blog
-- port /img/favicon/... images (not sure where they're needed?)

 # Done